 Cauliflower is healthy for your dog just as it is for humans.
 Dogs garner all the same nutrition from cauliflower as people do.

-As a high fiber vegetable that’s also a good source of vitamin C, vitamin K, vitamin B6 and folate, it’s a great addition to your pup’s diet.
+As a high fiber vegetable in the cruciferous family (like cabbage, another dog safe food) that’s also a good source of vitamin C, vitamin K, vitamin B6 and folate, it’s a great addition to your pup’s diet.